Matt Haney: Business

 In 2020, Haney authored the nation’s first ‘Overpaid CEO Tax’ (Proposition L).
 The tax charges companies in San Francisco a 0.1% surcharge on their annual business taxes if their top executives earn more than 100 times more than their ‘typical local worker’.
 The measure is one of the first in the country to address growing income inequality between workers and CEOs in the United States.
 This Proposition was passed during the 2020 elections with 65.18%.

-Haney wrote an opinion piece in the San Francisco Chronicle endorsing a No vote on 2020 California Proposition 22.
-The proposition would have granted app-based transportation and delivery companies like DoorDash, Uber, Lyft and other gig-economy companies an exception to Assembly Bill 5 by classifying their drivers as "independent contractors".
+Haney wrote an opinion piece in the San Francisco Chronicle endorsing a No vote on Proposition 22 in 2020.
+The proposition would have granted app-based transportation and delivery companies such as DoorDash, Uber, Lyft and other gig-economy companies an exception to Assembly Bill 5 by classifying their drivers as "independent contractors".

 New Department of Sanitation

 Haney introduced Proposition B, which amends San Francisco’s Charter to form the Department of Sanitation and Streets by splitting it from the San Francisco Department of Public Works, in 2020.
 It would also create the Sanitation and Streets Commission and a Public Works Commission to provide oversight to the departments.
 The Board of Supervisors placed it on the ballot with a 7 to 4 vote.
 Proposition B passed in the November 2020 elections with 200,251 votes or 60.87%.